 Life Is A Beach…Not

-After I’ve told you so many good things about Colombia and its people, I finally need to mention the – in my humble opinion – weak spot, which are the beaches.
+After I’ve told you so many good things about Colombia and its people, I finally need to mention the – in my humble opinion – weak spot, which is the beaches.

 I don’t get how people can praise Colombian beaches.
 To me, they are the worst.
 They are messy and dirty.
 Some of them don’t even have real sand but some dust and dirt on rocky ground.